-If you have a child or spousal maintenance/support order, you can have the support amounts enforced through the Maintenance Enforcement Program (MEP).
-MEP is a provincial government program through which all court orders for maintenance or support must be filed.
-When a support/maintenance order is issued anywhere in Nova Scotia, a copy of the order is automatically sent to MEP.
+If you have a child support or spousal support order, you can have the support amounts enforced through the Maintenance Enforcement Program (MEP).
+MEP is a provincial government program through which all court orders for support must be filed.
+When a support order is issued anywhere in Nova Scotia, a copy of the order is automatically sent to MEP.
 There are similar programs in every province and territory, although they may be called different things in different provinces.
 For example, in Ontario, it is the ‘Family Responsibility Office.’
 The case worker assigned to your file is your ‘enforcement officer.’

 Sometimes, if your order is not specific enough, it may be difficult for MEP to enforce.
 For example, if you have special expenses for child support and your order just says the parties will split these costs 50/50, without giving a dollar amount, MEP may not be able to enforce this.
 The more specific the amounts are in your order, the better.

-If your order deals with child or spousal maintenance or support, there has to be a clause (section) in your order regarding the Maintenance Enforcement Program.
-This section must be in an order dealing with support or maintenance, even if you and the other party agree to not put your payments through MEP.
+If your order deals with child support or spousal support, there has to be a clause (section) in your order regarding the Maintenance Enforcement Program.
+This section must be in an order dealing with support, even if you and the other party agree to not put your payments through MEP.